gravitational/teleport/rfd/0080-hardware-key-support.md

 section above for [Web Sessions](#web-sessions) for App Sessions, which are essentially just a specific type of Web Session.

+When a user creates an App Session with `rpc CreateAppSession`, the Auth service will check the user's current certificate to determine whether the App Session should be attested as a `web_session`.

+Note: This implementation will be reliant on Per-session MFA support, since a `web_session` attestation cannot be counted as MFA verification and therefore cannot satisfy the private key policies alone.
+When creating an App Session, users will be required to perform an MFA check to mark the App Session as MFA verified in addition to the `web_session` attestation.
+The details for Per-session MFA for App Access will be covered in a separate RFD and implemented alongside these changes.

+##### Protecting attested App Sessions

 Similarly to Web Sessions, App Sessions can be managed entirely by the Proxy and Auth services.
 In order to ensure this is the case, `rpc GetAppSession` and `rpc ListAppSessions` will be restricted to require `read` or `list` permissions